AlexRiveraU/reading-notes/class-03.md

 ### LOOPS

 Loops check a condition, if it returns true, a code block will run.
 Then it checks if it still returns true, runs the code again, repeating until the conditions returns false.
-There are thre types of loops:
+There are three types of loops:

 * **For:** Used when you need to run the code a specific number of times.
 * **While:** Used if you don't know how many times the code should run.